himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 <div class="caption">Select Optifine in the Minecraft Launcher</div>
 </center>

-With Optifine installed, we need to configure it in the minecraft launcher.
-If Optifine was correctly installed, it should now be a selectable option at the bottom left of the window (Next to settings).
+With Optifine installed, we need to select it in the minecraft launcher.
+If Optifine was correctly installed, it should now be an option at the bottom left of the window (Next to settings).

 #### Add your own installation